Abhiek187/devconnector/README.md

 You will need to create a MongoDB database with collections for the posts, profiles, and users.
 The JWT secret can be any random string.
 And the GitHub token can be obtained by following [these directions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 4. Run the Node server and React app concurrently using `npm run dev`, which will open the project at `http://localhost:3000` while the server listens at `http://localhost:5000`.
 Both can be stopped by pressing CTRL-C.

+### Docker

+To run the app using Docker:

+1. Run `docker-compose up -d` to spin up Docker containers for the client and server.
+2. The server will run on `http://localhost:5000`, while the client will run on `http://localhost:3000`.
+3. To stop the containers, run `docker-compose down`.